swag12345-ml/swag12345-ml/README.md

 ---

-### 🔍 Fun Fact
+### 🧠 Fun Fact

-> “I don't just write code.
-I tell computers what to do — politely.”
+> 🧩 “I don’t just debug code—I debug logic.
+I don’t just build apps—I build solutions.”
+> 🎯 Let’s connect if you love innovation and inclusive tech.

 ---

-### ⭐ Support
+### ✨ Support

-If you find my work interesting, please consider giving ⭐ to my repositories and connecting!
+If you like my work, consider giving a ⭐ to my repositories and following me for more updates!

 ---